turingschool/career-development-curriculum-site/module-1-prework/index.md

 1. Have you negotiated for a salary before?
 If so, what were the results?
 How did you feel about the experience?
 2. When you think about negotiating for a software development position, what are your biggest questions or concerns?

-## Part IV: Submit Your Career Development Prework (15 mins) <a name="submission"></a>
+## Part IV: Submit Your Career Development Mod 0 Project (15 mins) <a name="submission"></a>
 Please fill out this survey to provide your reflections and activities from Parts I-III as well as a few other questions to help the Career Development Team know how to support you [at the survey link here](https://airtable.com/shrAI3LMVuM3cDwq6).

-If you have any questions about the prework, please reach out to Allison Reu Singer on Slack: @allison_reu_singer
+If you have any questions about this part of the Mod 0 Project, please reach out to Allison Reu Singer on Slack: @allison_reu_singer